DAL: A Practical Prior-Free Black-Box Framework for Piecewise Stationary Bandits: Abstract

 \section{Abstract}

-We introduce a practical, black-box framework termed Detection Augmented Learning (DAL) for the problem of non-stationary bandits without prior knowledge of the underlying non-stationarity.
-DAL accepts any stationary bandit algorithm as input and augments it with a change detector, enabling applicability to all common bandit variants.
-Extensive experimentation demonstrates that DAL consistently surpasses current state-of-the-art methods across diverse non-stationary scenarios, including synthetic benchmarks and real-world datasets, underscoring its versatility and scalability.
-We provide theoretical insights into DAL's strong empirical performance, complemented by thorough experimental validation.
+We introduce a practical, black-box framework termed Detection Augmented Learning (DAL) for the problem of piecewise stationary bandits without knowledge of the underlying non-stationarity.
+DAL accepts any stationary bandit algorithm with order-optimal regret as input and augments it with a change detector, enabling applicability to all common bandit variants.
+Extensive experimentation demonstrates that DAL consistently surpasses all state-of-the-art methods across diverse non-stationary scenarios, including synthetic benchmarks and real-world datasets, underscoring its versatility and scalability.
+We provide theoretical insights into DAL's strong empirical performance, complemented by thorough empirical validation.